AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 I didn't wait for change, I knew I wasn't getting any change back.
 I took the stairs one at a time all the way up to Alex's room.
 I walked down the hall and past his room.
 And then I turned back and walked past his room again.
 I tried to listen in his room to see if he and Benji were there or if they had gone out.
 I managed to hear a word or two but the couple across the hall were going at it like rabbits.
 And there was a baby crying down a few floors.
 So I didn't keep my senses out long, just long enough to know they were in there.

 I paced for an hour.
 Thankfully the wine had been warm so I wasn't ruining it yet.
+The flowe
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwOTQ0MTA4MywtMTI2MzQ3NTEzLDg5Mz
+eyJoaXN0b3J5IjpbLTYzNDAwMjY3MSwtMTI2MzQ3NTEzLDg5Mz
 M5NjE0MSwtMjAxMzg3NjcyNyw5Mjg4MDY5MiwtMTE1MjYyNTk5
 MywtMTE3Nzc2MTI3MV19
 -->